General Neurology

 A complete history should be taken with particular emphasis on alcohol use and nutritional status, protracted vomiting or diarrhea, evidence of an acute episode of Wernicke encephalopathy, and any associated features.
 Information should also be obtained regarding other medical conditions that may be part of the differential diagnosis (eg, encephalitis, anterior communicating artery aneurysm, head injury, tumor) or that may be precipitating conditions (ie, contributing to the development of thiamine deficiency).
 A complete physical and neurologic examination is necessary.

-A diagnosis of nonalcoholic Korsakoff syndrome is not often considered in patients with memory impairments, and, in particular, for patients seen in a psychiatric context there is a tendency to attribute evident memory abnormalities to a cognitive manifestation of a suspected underlying psychiatric disorder or to the effects of psychotropic medications (116).
+A diagnosis of nonalcoholic Korsakoff syndrome is not often considered in patients with memory impairments, and for patients seen in a psychiatric context, there is a tendency to attribute evident memory abnormalities to a cognitive manifestation of a suspected underlying psychiatric disorder or the effects of psychotropic medications (136).

-Laboratory testing is routinely performed with special attention to folate and thiamine levels, tests of electrolytes (including magnesium), and liver function studies.
-Magnesium is a cofactor for some thiamine-dependent enzymes, and magnesium deficiency (which is common in alcoholics) can exacerbate manifestations of thiamine deficiency, impair treatment with thiamine, and negatively impact clinical outcomes.
+Laboratory testing.
+Laboratory testing is routinely performed in patients with suspected Wernicke-Korsakoff syndrome, with special attention to folate and thiamine levels, tests of electrolytes (including magnesium), and liver function studies.
+Note that Wernicke encephalopathy may present with normal serum thiamine levels and MRI findings on admission (140). is routinely performed with special attention to folate and thiamine levels, tests of electrolytes (including magnesium), and liver function studies.
+Magnesium is a cofactor for thiamine-dependent enzymes, and magnesium deficiency (common in alcoholics) can exacerbate manifestations of thiamine deficiency, impair treatment with thiamine, and negatively impact clinical outcomes.

 • Based on anecdotal evidence, aggressive treatment with high-dose thiamine for a prolonged period is increasingly being employed, even in patients in the Korsakoff phase of Wernicke-Korsakoff encephalopathy. | |